Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 Compliance Implementation System

 Toyoda Gosei has established the Internal Controls Committee with the Company’s president serving as chairman and all company officers as members, whose activities include reporting on and discussing the status of compliance with business ethics, laws, and regulations.
 The items reported and discussed in the Committee are shared with the compliance advocates selected by each department in the Company-wide Compliance Implementation Council so that they will be incorporated into the activities of each workplace.
+The Committee works for thorough compliance with a unified approach between management and the workplace.

-Toyoda Gosei Compliance Promotion System
+Toyoda Gosei Compliance Implementation System

 Specific Compliance Initiatives